Dorothy and the Wizard of Oz

-Dorothy and the Wizard of Oz is an American animated children's television series loosely based on L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its subsequent books, as well as its 1939 film adaptation.
-The series debuted on Boomerang SVOD on June 29, 2017.
-The series was picked up for the second and third seasons.
-The series ended on July 31, 2020, after three seasons.
-The series was removed from the streaming service in the United States in September 2024.
+Dorothy and the Wizard of Oz is an American animated television series loosely based on L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its subsequent books, as well as its 1939 film adaptation.
+First broadcast on Boomerang channels in June 2017, new episodes aired for three seasons ending July 2020.
+On July 6, 2026.
+The new American 2027 Cartoon Network Flash-animated feature film, The Cowardly Lion.
+It is based on The Cowardly Lion from Dorothy and the Wizard of Oz.

 Plot

-After the Wicked Witch of the West was melted by water, Queen Ozma crowned Dorothy Gale as Princess of Emerald City.
-With her feet firmly grounded in her Ruby Slippers, Dorothy tackles her royal duties with enthusiasm, bravery, kindness and farm girl feistiness.
-And whether it's magic, Munchkins, flying monkeys or her nemesis Wilhelmina, the wicked witch-in-training and niece of the Wicked Witch of the West, Dorothy is ready to track down and put a stop to any problem that comes Oz's way with help from her puppy Toto and their best friends Scarecrow, Tin Man and Lion.
+After the Wicked Witch of the West was melted by water, (Note: As depicted in The Wizard of Oz (1939)) Queen Ozma crowned Dorothy Gale as the new princess of Emerald City.
+While wearing the Ruby Slippers, Dorothy executes her royal duties.
+And whether its magic, Munchkins, winged monkeys or her nemesis Wilhelmina, the wicked witch-in-training and niece of the Wicked Witch of the West, Dorothy can put a stop to any problem that comes Oz's way, with help from her dog Toto and the Scarecrow, Tin Man and Cowardly Lion.

-At the start of the second season, the Wizard of Oz ends up back in Oz after getting mixed up in another tornado.
+At the start of the second season, the Wizard of Oz ends up back in Oz after another tornado.
 Now that he has returned at last, he plots to make himself into a real wizard by getting actual magic powers.
 When he finds out about the Wicked Witch's spirit being trapped in her crystal ball, he decides to help resurrect her in exchange for powers (not knowing that it takes years to get powers), but it backfired and Dorothy accidentally resurrects the Wicked Witch without her powers.
 Regardless on the outcome, this puts the Land of Oz in serious danger now.